Human-Augment-Analytics/NFHM/README.md

    - `import_all` is a optional param (default: False) that'll iteratre through all pages of results and import the raw data into Mongo.
 Otherwise, only the first page of results are fetched.
 Consequently, please be mindful when setting this param as there are _a lot_ (~200 GB, not including media data) of records in iDigBio.
    - ![image](https://github.com/Human-Augment-Analytics/NFHM/assets/3391824/0bbc0cc7-fff1-4b1a-927f-1fe9f153de06)

-6) Navigate to Mongo Express (or use your preferred Mongo client) at http://localhost:8081 and navigate to the `idigbio` collection inside the `NFHM` database to see the imported data.
+5) Navigate to Mongo Express (or use your preferred Mongo client) at http://localhost:8081 and navigate to the `idigbio` collection inside the `NFHM` database to see the imported data.
 ![image](https://github.com/Human-Augment-Analytics/NFHM/assets/3391824/c02e6279-92fa-4dca-81d4-21deb53dbf2c)

 ### Seeding Mongo with a sample of GBIF data:
 The basic process of seeding Mongo with raw GBIF data is essentially the same as with iDigBio.
 However, you'll need make sure you have the GBIF worker up-and-running in your dev container with the correct environment inputs:

+Similarly to iDigBio, we have the same two ways of running the ingestor:
+   - `bin/ingest_gbif`
    - ```bash
       conda activate ingestor_worker